taha-parsayan/Majid-Personal-AI-Assistant-With-RAG-System/README.md

 Open a terminal, use ```cd``` + the address of Majid's folder to go to that folder.
 Then run the software with ```python main.py```.

-In the top menue you can see Majid!
+You can see Majid in the top pannel of your macbook!